 Lawful absences are when a student is prevented from attendance in school for mental, physical, or other urgent reasons.
 Illness, family emergency, death of a family member, medical or dental appointments, authorized school activities, educational travel with prior approval, and attendance at legal or court proceedings are considered lawful absences.

-Look-a-like Substance:
+Look-alike Drug: